AdobeDocs/campaign-classic.en/help/configuration/using/updating-the-database-structure.md

-To apply the modifications made to the schemas, launch the database update wizard.
-This wizard is accessible via **[!UICONTROL Tools > Advanced > Update database structure]** .
+To apply the modifications made to the schemas, launch the database update assistant.
+This assistant is accessible via **[!UICONTROL Tools > Advanced > Update database structure]** .
 It checks whether the physical structure of the database matches its logical description and executes the SQL update scripts.

 ![](assets/d_ncs_integration_schema_update.png)